 In this series, I’ll be tackling each subject that we teach and share how we teach them in our houseful of dyslexics.

-Teaching kids with dyslexia doesn’t need to be wrought with frustration once parents realize how dyslexics learn and apply those methods in a positive environment.
+Teaching kids with dyslexia doesn’t need to be fraught with frustration once parents realize how dyslexics learn and apply those methods in a positive environment.

 Never miss a post!